SiteGround Review: Still a Great Blogging Host, Or Are There Better Alternatives?

 - They have good security features

-- SiteGround offers average to poor support
+- SiteGround support team is actually average to poor

 - Speed is under average